asivers/mycalendar/privacy-policy.md

 All data remains **exclusively on the user's device** and is never accessible to us or any third parties.
 The app does not require internet access and operates entirely offline.
-The user can delete notes and other app data at any time.

 ### Compliance Notes:
+- **GDPR**: The user can delete notes and other app data at any time.
 - **152-FZ (Russia)**: No personal data is processed as defined by law, as all data remains on-device.

 ## 3. Permissions